Belis0811/Unet/README.md

 ## Final Notes
 * Correspondence and requests for materials should be addressed to Professor Paul Bogdan (email: pbogdan@usc.edu)
 * The weights file included in this repository corresponds to an earlier version of the model.
 The latest weights file is currently private and will be made public at a later date.
-If you require access to the newest version, please contact Anhze (anzheche@usc.edu) or Professor Bogdan (pbogdan@usc.edu).
+If you require access to the newest version, please contact Anzhe (anzheche@usc.edu) or Professor Bogdan (pbogdan@usc.edu).